Two movies about the Battle of the Bulge which are

 these commando’s were operating further up north).

-German officer come to negotiate a surrender by the paratroopers,…
+German officers come to negotiate a surrender by the paratroopers,…

 (and receive the famous answer; 'NUTS')